pleabargain/EnglishHelpsYourCareer/English in use phrases.md

 # to nail it
 - You nailed it!
 You got it right!

+# I'm looking forward to it!
+#mermaid
+- Q: See you next week!
+- A: I'm looking forward to it!

 # I'm looking forward to seeing...
 - I'm looking forward to seeing to how they do it.